-13 Dec 2021 Senate Finance Releases Build Back Better Act
+13 Dec 2021 Senate Finance releases Build Back Better text

 The release by the Senate Finance Committee this weekend of draft tax legislative language, adopting and in some cases modifying the House-approved Build Back Better Act (BBBA), brings the reconciliation process one step closer to potential completion.
 However, timing of final passage and enactment remains elusive.
 While there are never any guarantees, it is becoming less likely, but not impossible, that a bill will move out of the full Senate by the end of this year, despite Sen. Schumer’s best intentions.

 In general, the draft legislative text from the Senate Finance Committee, with some exception (as noted below), closely adheres to the House-passed language in terms of revenue raisers.
 Some may be surprised at the lack of significant changes to the international provisions, as those were indicated to be a priority of Sen. Wyden, Chairman of the Senate Finance Committee.
 Other changes, such as the removal of the nicotine tax, were anticipated.
 As the Senate further considers this measure, it is possible that further changes will be made, the extent and degree of which will be dependent upon multiple factors such as a final CBO score, the direction that SALT deduction relief takes, and the results of a review of the text by the Senate Parliamentarian.
 The addition of significant, substantive changes, while theoretically possible, is unlikely.

 While much of the substance of the House bill remains intact, including the effective dates, there are some changes worth noting.